OC new home sales crater due to high prices

 No, but the prices are too damn high.

 This isn’t rocket science, and I don’t need to launch into a long diatribe on affordability.
 Local homebuilders pushed prices up so high that they don’t have enough buyers with the means and motivation to absorb the new home inventory.
+If you still haven’t found that you home you were looking for then consider taking a look at this trade home.

 Right now, very little of the available new-home inventory is financeable by buyers using GSE of FHA financing.
 It’s almost entirely a jumbo market requiring sky-high incomes, $200K+ in savings, and stellar credit.
 Coming out of a deep recession, how many people are in that position?